 Short Description

 This indicator tracks the health of our seas using assessments of fish populations (here separated into demersal communities – fish that live and feed on or near the bottom of seas, and pelagic communities – fish that usually feed in the surface layers of the seas).
 It consists of 2 metrics.
-The first metric looks at the size of the fish in a community (Typical Length) and the second looks at the composition of fish communities (Mean Maximum Length).
+The first metric looks at the size of the fish in a community (typical length) and the second looks at the composition of fish communities (mean maximum length).
 Together these metrics tell us about the health and status of fish communities.
-A healthy fish community will be made up of species in the expected ratio of numbers of individuals, and with individual species showing the age classes and sizes consistent with a healthy population.
-Typical Length: a reduction in the proportion of larger, older, fish (as measured by Typical Length) of several species, suggests the top (predator) level of the food web is in poor condition.
-Mean Maximum Length: if the species that tend towards larger individuals are depleted and smaller-bodied species become more abundant (shown by a reduction in Mean Maximum Length), the species composition of the community can change, suggesting prolonged periods of pressure.
-When the community is dominated by slow growing species (as expected at low Maximum Mean Length), the size structure is limited in its ability to recover (reduced Typical Length).
+A healthy fish community will be made up of species in the expected ratio of numbers of individuals, and with individual species showing the age classes and sizes consistent with a healthy population. typical length: a reduction in the proportion of larger, older, fish (as measured by typical length) of several species, suggests the top (predator) level of the food web is in poor condition. mean maximum length: if the species that tend towards larger individuals are depleted and smaller-bodied species become more abundant (shown by a reduction in mean maximum length), the species composition of the community can change, suggesting prolonged periods of pressure.
+When the community is dominated by slow growing species (as expected at low Maximum Mean Length), the size structure is limited in its ability to recover (reduced typical length).

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
+This indicator is not available for reporting in 2024 in a finalised form.
 Further development of this indicator is required to incorporate the Large Fish Indicator (UK Biodiversity Indicator D1a) and assessment thresholds.
 An interim indicator is presented here with communities classified as demersal or pelagic.
 The assessments used for this interim indicator have been reported under the UK Marine Strategy Part One (2019).
 Data on fish populations, analytical methods and assessment are available and UK Biodiversity Indicator D1a provides additional data on fish sizes.

 Notes on indicator